budd-lab/NLP_Application/README.md

 - Stemming: Reducing words to their base forms using PorterStemmer.
 - Lemmatization: Further normalization for meaningful word forms.

-**Feature Extraction:**
-- TF-IDF Vectorization:
+**Feature Extraction:** TF-IDF Vectorization:
 - Transformed processed text into numerical features.
 - Limited to the top 5,000 features to balance model complexity and performance.

 **Model Training and Evaluation**
 - Classifier Used: Random Forest Classifier.
-- Train-Test Split:
--     Training Data: 80%.
--     Test Data: 20%.
+- Train-Test Split: (Training Data: 80% and Test Data: 20%)

 **Evaluation Metrics**
 Metric	Value